 Description of current use and proposed use: The property owner must explain their intent to produce \$1,500 annual gross income (if not already established) or more in sales of agricultural products, including livestock, marketed by the property owner, the property owner's family members, or the property owner's agent, employee, or lessee.
 The "Required Documents" listed above along with the covenant as noted in this section will need to be submitted if it will be a separate document c.
-Relocation of Common Boundary Lines and Aggregation of lots, MCA 76-3-207(1)(a),(d), (e), and (f) and according to Subdivision Regulations Section VIII-C-3, pages Describe and provide documentation showing the need or reason for the relocation of the boundary lines or the aggregation of lots: Platted Subdivision will need to be submitted.
-Right-of-Way or Utility Site, MCA 76-3-201(1)(h) and according to Subdivision Regulation tion VIII-C-5, page Platted Subdivision will need to be submitted.
-Right-of-Way or Utility Site, MCA 76-3-201(1)(h) and according to Subdivision Regulation Platted Subdivision will need to be submitted.
-Right-of-Way or Utility Site, MCA 76-3-201(1)(h) and according to Subdivision Regulation tion VIII-C-5, page Right-of-way Utility Site (Please check one) Docum Landov Docum ght-of-way esidential, oubdivision Platted Subdivision will need to be submitted.
-Right-of-Way or Utility Site, MCA 76-3-201(1)(h) and according to Subdivision Regulation tion VIII-C-5, page Right-of-way Utility Site (Please check one) Description of current use and proposed use: Docum Landov Docum ght-of-way esidential, oubdivision Instrum Platted Subdivision will need to be submitted.
-Right-of-Way or Utility Site, MCA 76-3-201(1)(h) and according to Subdivision Regulation tion VIII-C-5, page Right-of-way Utility Site (Please check one) Description of current use and proposed use: The "Required Documents" listed above along with the following: mentation to verify the utility meets the term of a "public utility" in 69-3-101.
-MCA. where approval and proof of eminent domain authority by the utility mentation to be filed shall include a notarized statement from the recipient accepting the control or utility site, and noticing that under 76-3-201, MCA a subsequent change in the use to commercial, or industrial subjects the division to review under the MSPA and the local regulations.
+Relocation of Common Boundary Lines and Aggregation of lots, MCA 76-3-207(1)(a),(d), (e), and (f) and according to Subdivision Regulations Section VIII-C-3, pages Describe and provide documentation showing the need or reason for the relocation of the boundary lines or the aggregation of lots: d.
+The "Required Documents" listed above and if applicable a paper and digital copy of the Platted Subdivision will need to be submitted.
+Right-of-Way or Utility Site, MCA 76-3-201(1)(h) and according to Subdivision Regulations Section VIII-C-5, page Right-of-way Utility Site (Please check one) Description of current use and proposed use: The "Required Documents" listed above along with the following: Documentation to verify the utility meets the term of a "public utility" in 69-3-101.
+MCA Landowner approval and proof of eminent domain authority by the utility Documentation to be filed shall include a notarized statement from the recipient accepting the right-of-way or utility site, and noticing that under 76-3-201, MCA a subsequent change in the use to residential, commercial, or industrial subjects the division to review under the MSPA and the local subdivision regulations Instrument of conveyance, such as a deed. e.
+Other (MCA 76-3-201 and 76-3-207, MCA) and according to Subdivision Regulations Section VIII-C-4, 6, & 7, pages

-The "Required Documents" listed above and the following (one paper and digital copy):

-- Mortgage Exemption also requires the following: - A statement of how many parcels within the original tract would be created by use of the exemption; - O The draft deed, trust indenture or mortgage for the exempt parcel (which states that the tract of land is being created only to secure a construction mortgage, lien or trust indenture); - A statement explaining who will have title to and possession of the balance of the original parcel after title to the exempted parcel is conveyed; - O A signed statement from a lending institution that the creation of the exempted parcel is necessary to secure a construction loan for buildings or other improvements on the parcel; and - O Documentation that the lending institution is a financial or lending institution registered to do business in the State of Montana. - Court Order also requires the following: - Evidence of entitlement such as a copy of the Court Order.

-5. Nature of the claimant's business:

-a.
-Is the claimant in the business of dividing and selling land?
-Yes No Has the claimant divided property in Beaverhead County by use of an exemption after July 1, 1974?
-Yes No • • 1 b.
-If the claimant has previously used exemption Beaverhead County, please list the divisions and state the dat amended plat name and the exemption used.
-(Attach additional sheet) the date, the , the COS Number or ] Date C.O.S. or Am ended Plat Re eference Ex emption used: ;
+Re asor /justification: Th e "R equired Documents" listed above and the following (one paper and digital copy): • Mo ortgage Exemption also requires the following: 0 A statement of how many parcels within the original tract would be created by use of the exemption; 0 The draft deed, trust indenture or mortgage for the exempt parcel (which states that the tract of land is being created only to secure a construction mortgage, lien or trust indenture); 0 A statement explaining who will have title to and possession of the balance of the original parcel after title to the exempted parcel is conveyed; 0 A signed statement from a lending institution that the creation of the exempted parcel is necessary to secure a construction loan for buildings or other improvements on the parcel; and 0 Documentation that the lending institution is a financial or lending institution registered to do business in the State of Montana. • Co urt Order also requires the following: 0 Evidence of entitlement such as a copy of the Court Order.
+Na ture of the claimant's business: a.
+Is he claimant in the business of dividing and selling land?
+Yes No Ha s the claimant divided property in Beaverhead County by use of an exemption after July 1, 1974?
+Ye s No b. he claimant has previously used exemptions to divide property in Beaverhead County, please list divisions and state the date, the COS Number or amended plat name and the exemption used.

+Date C.O.S. or Amended Plat Reference Exemption used: